polyanskiy/co2amp/gnuplot/README-Windows.txt

 * gnuplot is added to the shortcuts of the Windows explorer "Run" Dialog.
   To start wgnuplot simply press Windows-R and execute `wgnuplot'.

-* You may select your default terminal of preference (wxt/windows) and the installer will update the GNUTERM environment variable accordingly.
-See below on how to change environment variables.
-Alternatively, you can later add set term windows or set term wxt to your gnuplot.ini, see `help startup`.
+* You may select your default terminal of preference (wxt/windows/qt) and the installer will update the GNUTERM environment variable accordingly.

 * If you install the demo scripts, the directory containing the demos is included in the GNUPLOT_LIB search path, see below.

 Customisation:
-On startup, gnuplot executes the gnuplot.ini script from the user's application data directory %APPDATA% if found, see `help startup`. wgnuplot and the windows terminal load and save settings from/to wgnuplot.ini located in the appdata directory, see `help wgnuplot.ini`.
+On startup, gnuplot executes the gnuplot.ini script from the user's application data directory %APPDATA% if found, see `help startup`.
+The wgnuplot text window and the windows terminal load and save settings from/to wgnuplot.ini located in the appdata directory, see `help wgnuplot.ini`.

 Fonts